NagarjunaPavuluri/Software-Engineering/README.md

 # Software-Engineering

-1.Write the serverless,frontend and back end files for the delete-property
+1.Write the serverless,frontend and back end files.

 2. Create a DynamoDB table:
    - Go to the AWS Management Console and navigate to the DynamoDB service.